Engage Guide: Your First Automations

-I typically recommend setting up these emails (in addition to the above ones):
+We typically recommend setting up these emails (in addition to the above ones):

-- Completed order follow-up (email them a couple weeks after their order was marked completed to check if they're happy with everything and perhaps offer a coupon code for their next order).
+- Completed order follow-up (email them a couple of weeks after their order was marked completed to check if they're happy with everything and perhaps offer a coupon code for their next order).

 - Lost customer email (email them eg. 6 months after their last order with a coupon code, so they return to make a new order).